m-onofri/my-portfolio-site/src/markdown-pages/tech_doc_page.md

 tags: "HTML & CSS"
 image: "project_13"
 title: "Technical Doc Page"
-description: "This is a technical documentation page about css transition."
+description: "In this project I created a technical documentation page about CSS-transitions.
+This is a project from the freeCodeCamp course and it's based on HTML, CSS and javaScript."
 site_url: "https://m-onofri.github.io/technical-doc-page/"
 gitHub_url: "https://github.com/m-onofri/technical-doc-page"
 ---